Real-Time Data

 How Real-Time Data Works

 The journey of real-time data begins at the exchange matching engine.
 Every time a trade is executed or a new order is placed, a message is generated.
 This message is instantly broadcast via a direct data feed.
 Market data vendors aggregate these feeds from multiple exchanges and normalize the format for end-users.
+This process happens in a fraction of a second, but it involves several layers of technology.
+First, the exchange's matching engine processes the order and updates its internal ledger.
+This update is then encoded into a specific binary protocol designed for speed.
+This data travels over dedicated high-speed fiber optic lines to data centers where vendors like Bloomberg, Refinitiv, or your brokerage's servers are located.
+These vendors then "parse" the binary data and translate it into a format that your trading platform can understand and display as a quote on your screen.
 For retail traders, real-time data is typically accessed through a brokerage platform.
 The broker subscribes to the exchanges' feeds and streams the data to the client's trading software.
 Depending on the level of service, this data can be Level 1 (best bid and ask) or Level 2 (market depth showing the order book).
 The transmission happens via TCP/IP or UDP protocols designed for high throughput and low latency.
+UDP is often preferred for market data because it is faster, though it doesn't guarantee delivery of every single packet, which is acceptable in a continuous stream where the next update is only milliseconds away.
 Because providing this data consumes significant bandwidth and infrastructure resources, exchanges charge fees for access.
 "Professional" users (institutional traders) usually pay higher rates than "Non-Professional" users (individual retail traders).
 Brokerages may subsidize these costs for active clients or charge a monthly fee for premium data packages.
 To ensure fairness, regulations often require that data be disseminated to all subscribers simultaneously, preventing any single party from receiving information before the public.
+This "simultaneous" delivery is relative, as the physical distance from the exchange servers still introduces micro-delays known as "distance latency."

 The Cost of Real-Time Data